jaytaylor/jaws/README.md

 JAWS was originally written and created by Brett Spell.

-I ([Jay Taylor](http://jaytaylor.com)) have done my best to resurrect this code and its corresponding documentation (with the help of archive.org).
-There was no license included or referenced anywhere that I found.
+I ([Jay Taylor](http://jaytaylor.com)) have done my best to resurrect this code and its corresponding documentation (with the help of both Brett Spell and archive.org).

 ## How to use this repository